ahlisbon/CJKmaterialProcessing/README.md

 - There are two important Excel macros built into the "Collection Development" and "Donation" Excel templates.
 Each macro has a button you can push to activate it in the upper right of the table in either spreadsheet.
   - **Reset Formatting:** this resets all defaults regarding formatting in the spreadsheet.
 Over time, the spreadsheet can become "bloated" with formatting rules.
 This reset button instanly resets all formatting and improves the performance of the spreadsheet.
   - **Convert CJK Currencies:** Becuase of some limitations around how data is brought into the spreadsheet, it is necessary to run this macro to ensure Chinese Yuan, Japanese Yen, and Korean Won all display correctly in the "USD Estimate" column (AG)

+## -- 📈 Statistics Sheets
+There are several additional sheets including the orders sheets.